Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Sea Hawk (1940), 109 minutes, D: Michael Curtiz

-An exciting swashbuckler, one of the best of its kind, adapted from the novel by Rafael Sabatini.
-Set in the 16th century, Queen Elizabeth I of England (Flora Robson) suspects that Spanish King Phillip II (Montagu Love) and his crafty ambassador Don Jose Alvarez de Cordoba (Claude Rains) are planning to spread their influence over the continent.
-The Spaniards are getting ready to launch a naval attack with their armada against England.
-The Queen secretly commissions swashbuckling privateer, British sea captain Geoffrey Thorpe (Errol Flynn), "the Sea Hawk," to raid Spanish settlements and ships.
-While threatening the Spanish, the beautiful daughter of the ambassador Donna Maria (Brenda Marshall) falls in love with Thorpe.
-He and his crew are ambushed and imprisoned by Spanish forces.
-With Maria's aid, he escapes slavery aboard a Spanish galleon slave ship, and helps alert the Queen to the impending Armada attack.
+An exciting and spirited swashbuckler (with great swordplay and sea battles), one of the best of its kind, adapted from the 1915 novel by Rafael Sabatini.
+[Note: Sabatini was also the author of the 1921 novel Scaramouche which was made into an MGM film in 1952 with Stewart Granger).]
+With a tremendous score by Erich Wolfgang Korngold.
+This film reprisal solidified the image of star Errol Flynn as a dashing action character (after his appearance in Michael Curtiz' earlier film Captain Blood (1935), also from another Sabatini novel written in 1922).
+Set in the 16th century, Queen Elizabeth I of England (Flora Robson) suspected that Spanish King Phillip II (Montagu Love) and his crafty ambassador Don José Alvarez de Cordoba (Claude Rains) were planning to spread their influence over the continent.
+The Spaniards were getting ready to launch a naval attack with their armada against England.
+The Queen secretly commissioned swashbuckling privateer, British sea captain Geoffrey Thorpe (Errol Flynn), "the Sea Hawk," to raid Spanish settlements and ships.
+While threatening the Spanish, the beautiful daughter of the ambassador Doña Maria (Brenda Marshall) fell in love with buccaneer pirate Thorpe.
+He and his crew were ambushed and imprisoned by Spanish forces.
+With Maria's aid, he escaped slavery aboard a Spanish galleon slave ship, and helped alert the Queen to the impending Armada attack.

 The Shop Around the Corner (1940), 97 minutes, D: Ernst Lubitsch

-A brilliant and charming romantic comedy about everyday people in a "shop around the corner," with all the right elements to make the "Lubitsch touch."
-A Budapest notions/gift shop sales clerk Alfred Kralik (James Stewart) and a shopgirl Klara Novak (Margaret Sullavan) mutually dislike each other and bicker constantly.
-They are unaware that they are each other's anonymous pen pals.
-On paper, they are romantically compatible, and correspond with affectionate "lonely-hearts" letters.
-On the same night that Alfred is fired by his employer Hugo Matuschek (Frank Morgan), suspected of having affair with his wife, he seeks solace with his pen-pal sweetheart in a cafe, in a memorable sequence.
-In the end, Alfred is rehired, and his identity is finally revealed to Klara.
+A brilliant and charming romantic comedy about everyday people in a "shop around the corner," with all the right elements (deception and mistaken identities in a love-hate relationship) to create the right "Lubitsch touch."
+Remade as a musical, In the Good Old Summertime (1949) with Judy Garland and Van Johnson, as the 1963 Broadway play She Loves Me that was also a BBC-TV movie in 1978, as well as the updated You've Got Mail (1998) with Tom Hanks and Meg Ryan.
+A Budapest notions/gift shop head sales clerk, bookish bachelor Alfred Kralik (James Stewart) and newly-hired shopgirl Klara Novak (Margaret Sullavan) mutually disliked each other and bickered constantly.
+They were unaware that they were each other's anonymous pen pals writing each other very literate correspondence.
+On paper, they were romantically compatible, and corresponded with affectionate "lonely-hearts" letters.
+On the same night that the two pen pals agreed to meet, Alfred was fired by his employer Hugo Matuschek (Frank Morgan), wrongly suspected of having an affair with his wife.
+Alfred sought solace with his pen-pal sweetheart in a cafe, in a memorable sequence, but didn't reveal his identity to her as pen-pal until later, stringing her along.
+In the end, Alfred was rehired, and he finally revealed his identity to Klara.

 The Thief of Bagdad (1940, UK), 106 minutes, D: Ludwig Berger, Michael Powell and Tim Whelan, produced by Alexander Korda